xiaohengchu24/HPO-SDSS-Matching-Code/readme.md

 # Research Code for: High-Recurrence Satellite Contamination in the Sloan Digital Sky Survey:Implications for Survey Planning

 ## 1. Overview and Purpose
-This repository contains the complete source code and configuration files used for the deep learning classification, orbital matching, and statistical analysis presented in the manuscript:   "High-Probability Observable Artificial Objects from Historical Sloan Digital Sky Survey Data"   ([2025]).
+This repository contains the complete source code and configuration files used for the deep learning classification, orbital matching, and statistical analysis presented in the manuscript:   "High-Recurrence Satellite Contamination in the Sloan Digital Sky Survey:Implications for Survey Planning"   ([2025]).

 The code implements the three-stage filtering pipeline and the cross-correlation scheme detailed in the methods section of the paper.
 The goal is to:
 1. Identify satellite streak events from SDSS archival images using a custom   Swin Transformer   model.